-- 7.5.
-There are certain types of email that will never receive a reply: - 7.5.1.
+- 9.2.
+There will be ample time to meet privately with me to address issues and discuss personal circumstances throughout the term.
+Designated one-on-one meeting times (and instructions on how to book a meeting) will be posted to eclass.
+You can email me to arrange meetings outside of these times. - 9.3.
+Email is best used for personal questions/issues (i.e., to discuss your individual circumstances).
+Do not use the eClass messaging function to contact me (I will not respond).
+I can tell when you sent an email, and delays in my response will not count against deadlines. - 9.4.
+Harassing or abusive, and rude emails will not be tolerated.
+You will be reported to the department or Faculty or simply ignored, depending on severity. - 9.5.
+There are certain types of email that will never receive a reply: - 9.5.1.
 Do not email asking when grades will be posted, you will not get a reply.
-Grades will be posted to eClass as soon as they are ready. - 7.5.2.
+Grades will be posted to eClass as soon as they are ready. - 9.5.2.
 All requests for grade "bumping" or other individual adjustments will be ignored.
 It is your responsibility to earn your grade.
-Individually adjusting a student's grade without academic merit is unethical and violates the academic integrity of this course. - 7.6.
+Individually adjusting a student's grade without academic merit is unethical and violates the academic integrity of this course. - 9.6.
 Forum Code of Conduct.
-Students are encouraged to participate in the online eClass Forums to discuss course concepts, organize study groups, and ask questions relating to Immunology.
-Discussions should be polite and respectful, and students are expected to follow all guidelines posted in the forums. - 7.6.1.
+Students are encouraged to participate in the online eClass Forums to discuss course concepts, organize study groups, and ask questions relating to human genetics.
+Discussions should be polite and respectful, and students are expected to follow all guidelines posted in the forums. - 9.6.1.
 Any posts that appear to violate this code of conduct, and any post at all, may be edited, moved to a hidden forum, or deleted at the discretion of instructors/moderators.
 If posts contain violations of academic honesty or the York University Student Code of Conduct further action will be taken.
-If you notice any inappropriate posts, please contact me (Dr. Da Sylva) immediately. - 7.6.2.
+If you notice any inappropriate posts, please contact me (Dr. Da Sylva) immediately. - 9.6.2.
 Disclaimer: While eClass moderators/instructors attempt to remove/edit objectionable/inappropriate material as quickly as possible, it isn't always possible to review every post in a timely manner.
-All posts made on the forums express the views and opinions of the post's author and the instructor/moderators cannot be held liable. - 7.6.3.
+All posts made on the forums express the views and opinions of the post's author and the instructor/moderators cannot be held liable.

 Note: While we may review posted material, we are often unable to correct wrong answers or incorrect information in a timely fashion.
 You are responsible for judging the accuracy of the information provided.